-The island is extremely popular in the summer but there are some advantages to visiting Mackinac Island in the fall.
+Mackinac Island is an extremely popular destination to visit in the summer but there are some advantages to visiting the island in the fall.

-You can bring your own bike or rent one there.
-Your journey to Mackinac Island starts with either by private boat or a take a 15-minute ferry ride from Shepler’s departing from Mackinac City or St. Ignace.
+Your journey to Mackinac Island starts begins by a private boat or you can take a 15-minute ferry ride from Shepler’s departing from Mackinac City or St. Ignace.

 1. There are Fewer Crowds at Mackinac Island in the Fall

-The locals call the tourists who visit up north “fudgies.”
+The locals have nicknamed the tourists who visit the island as “fudgies.”

-There is a big contrast between the number of people on the island in the summer and later in the season during fall foliage is remarkable.
+The contrast between the number of people on the island during peak season in the summer and later in the season during fall foliage is remarkable.

-2. Take Advantage of Lower Prices at Mackinac Island in the Fall
+2. Take Advantage of Lower Prices For Lodging on Mackinac Island in the Fall

-For better rates, options, and availability to choose from, book a stay in the fall.
+For better rates, options, and availability to choose from, consider booking your stay on Mackinac Island during the fall.

 You can save on your stay at Mackinac Island by comparing and booking on the interactive map above.